 Around the same time, my husband got bronchitis.
 Still not willing to abandon my old paradigm, I employed my wild-crafted herbs and essential oils.
-He eventually got past the bronchitis…that is, until it returned with the next season change.
+He eventually got past the bronchitis … that is, until it returned with the next season change.

-The reason I didn’t use homeopathy for bronchitis at that point was because I didn’t yet own a book that offered that information.
+The reason I didn’t use homeopathy for bronchitis at that point was that I didn’t yet own a book that offered that information.
 You see, this was before the Internet and before I formally studied homeopathy.